xybor/xyauth/README.md

 ## Cookie stolen detection

 - When a refresh token is used to exchange the new access and refresh token, it will be revoked immediately.
 If that token is used to exchange again, application will revoke all refresh tokens in the chain.

+## User management

+- Allow managing user information.

+## Privilege management

+- Only admin creates admin or moderator account.
+- Only moderator creates moderator account.
+- Member can visit other user profiles with limited privileges.
+- Admin can see all user information.
+- etc.

 # Techniques